 Your musculoskeletal symptoms should improve within three to six months after the first injection.
 The symptom improvement can be variable and in some rare instances, there may be no improvement.

-Side effects from PRP include infection and a slight increase in pain after the injection.
+Side effects from PRP include infection and a temporary increase in pain after the injection.
 This post-injection pain should subside within 1-2 weeks.
-With this in mind, it is recommended that Panadol be taken 1 hour prior to injection and as required post-injection if you are able to.
-It is also important to abstain from alcohol and anti-inflammatory medications (e.g. Neurofen) from at least 48 hours prior to injection.
+With this in mind, it is recommended that Panadol be taken 1 hour prior to injection and as required post-injection.
+It is also important to abstain from alcohol and anti-inflammatory medications (e.g. Neurofen/Mobic/Celebrex) from at least 48 hours prior to injection.

-PRP injections are currently being offered at our Norwood clinic through our Arthritis and Sports Injury Clinic every Thursday morning.
-Appointments can be arranged online or by calling our clinic on 8431 5506.
+PRP injections are currently being offered at our Mitcham clinic by Dr. Grant Baker.
+Appointments can be arranged online or by calling our clinic on 8271 2222.

-There is no need for a referral and the consultation is Medicare rebatable.
+There is no need for a referral and the initial consultation is fully Medicare rebatable.

-Cost of the first PRP Injection is $180.
+Cost of the first PRP Injection is $200.
 The injection is not rebatable from Medicare.
 Should you decide to trial subsequent injections three weeks apart, a discount will be applied.
-The procedure incurs an additional consultation fee which is rebatable through Medicare.